Code of Conduct for Board Members and Senior Management

-A Board Member shall not take membership of more than a such number of committees or act as Chairman of more than such number of committees across all companies as is prescribed under applicable law or provisions of Listing Agreement with Stock Exchanges.
+A Board Member shall not take membership of more than such number of committees or act as Chairman of more than such number of committees across all companies as is prescribed under applicable law or provisions of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time.
 Every Board Member shall inform the Board of all such membership at the beginning of each financial year and also of every change as and when they take place.

 6b.
 Duties of Independent Directors shall be to: